 You may want to hunt for small game during your stay.
 North of the 52nd parallel, non-residents must use the services of an outfitter to practice this sport hunting.
-For a list of the species that can be hunted, consult the publication Sport hunting in Québec 2006-2008 (General table of sport hunting seasons, page 34).
+For a list of the species that can be hunted, consult the publication Sport hunting in Québec 2008-2010 (General table of sport hunting seasons, page 34).
 In Hunting Zones 22 and 23, the snaring of hares and the trapping of furbearing animals are activities reserved exclusively for Aboriginal people who are beneficiaries of the James Bay and Northern Québec Agreement and the Northeastern Québec Agreement.
-In sectors A and B of Zone 22, it is forbidden to shoot at any animal (even small game) on a public road from November 15th to February 15th inclusively.
-Moreover, it is forbidden to shoot towards or across such a road in these sectors.